 Dr. Murphy has been the team chiropractor for the Blues since 1995, spending home games in the locker room.
 Dr. Pennell, on the other hand, would join him at the games, but instead sat in the stands, waiting to get a call that backup was needed.
 Game in and game out, his phone remained silent … until, one day, it was finally his turn.

-Dr. Pennell (right) with a friend at a Blues game.
+Dr. Pennell (at right) with his brother Jordan during a St. Louis Blues game.

 Monday, October 30, 2017, Dr. Pennell planned to sit in his usual seat to watch the Blues take on the Los Angeles Kings after a day in the clinic.
 Instead, he was told he’d be continuing to work into the evening – in the Blues’ locker room.